Robert Anderson Jardine: An unprecedented marriage

 The dilemma facing the Duke and his fiancée was heavily covered at the time in the British and European press.
 A hitherto obscure vicar from the North of England, the Rev. Robert Jardine, publicly volunteered to perform the ceremony.
 Press supporters of the wedding called Jardine, whose working-class parish was dominated by heavy industry, the "poor man's pastor".
 The marriage was set for 3 June 1937 in the Château de Candé, Wallis's French home in exile.

 The Reverend and Mrs Jardine, with their 19-year-old son, Donald, left Darlington on Monday 31 May, but Mrs Jardine and Donald stayed with relations in Letchworth, while Jardine crossed the Channel.
 The Bishop of Durham, Dr Herbert Hensley Henson, warned Jardine by telegram that he was “without episcopal licence or consent to unite the Duke of Windsor and Mrs. Simpson”.
 The bishop did not have jurisdiction over Jardine's celebration of the sacraments while on the Continent, and under the immediate circumstances had no choice but to presume that the vicar had the permission of the Anglican bishop with jurisdiction.

+Jardine duly performed the religious wedding service shortly after a civil ceremony by the local mayor.